RobotRose/rose_arm_controller/doc/tests/20150223 rosebv/tests_wpi_jaco.md

 Secondly, the velocity command has to be sent continiously.
 This has been verified by Dadid Kent (mainterner of the package):
 > Velocity control will only send a command for about 1/60th of a second, so you need to send commands continuously at about 60 Hz.
 I assume this is a safety feature of the API, so that if you lose connection to the arm it will stop.

+The input of the joints for the arm should be values between 0 and 1 (where 0 is 0% speed and 1 is 100% speed).
+Higher values than 1 do not cause a different the angle speed.

 #### Position command (fingers)
 For this the *position* input is always set to *true*.